ersilia-os/cidrz-e2e-linkage/e2elink/synthetic/README.md

   * Calculate similarities between words.
   * Train classifiers.
 * **Generative models**: These models are useful to capture correlations between fields.
 An example would be a [Generative Adversarial Network](https://sdv.dev/SDV/user_guides/single_table/ctgan.html) (GAN).

+# To-do

+* Include extra data
+* Target file work on it